Dubai Future Forum

 The Dubai Future Forum is an annual event organized by the Dubai Future Foundation in Dubai, United Arab Emirates.
-The forum is held at the Museum of the Future and brings together futurists, experts, and leaders from around the world to discuss and shape the future of various sectors, including technology, economy, and society.
+The forum is held at the Museum of the Future and brings together futurists, experts, and leaders from around the world to discuss the future of various sectors, including technology, economy, and society.
 It was launched in 2022 as a global conference for foresight and future studies claiming to be the world’s largest gathering of futurists.